 Preschool teachers educate children before they enter kindergarten.
-They generally focus on the development of motor, language, and social skills through both play and experiential learning.
-Preschool teachers typically need an associate degree, though 50% of federal Head Start early education centers now require their teachers to hold a bachelor's.
+They generally focus on the development of motor, language, and social skills through play and experiential learning.
+Preschool teachers typically need an associate degree, though about half of federal Head Start early education centers now require teachers to hold a bachelor's.

 Bachelor's Degree in Child Development

-Earning a bachelor's degree in child development qualifies you to apply for state licensure as a public school teacher.
+Earning a bachelor's degree in child development may qualify you to apply for state licensure as a public school teacher.
 It also prepares you for certain careers in nonprofit and public administration.

-Child development majors explore subjects like the cognitive development of infants and young children, understanding behavior and family dynamics, and exceptional learning and inclusion.
+Child development majors explore subjects such as the cognitive development of infants and young children, behavior and family dynamics, and exceptional learning and inclusion.
 Most programs also require or strongly encourage their students to participate in an internship or other field-based learning experience.
 If you plan to become a teacher, you may also need to complete a student teaching program to meet your state's licensure requirements.